2023 SERIES REGULATIONS

 2. Top 3 in Sprint standings

-3. Individual promotors are free to do additional call ups featuring, but not limited to, past winners, local standouts, etc.
+3. Individual promoters are free to do additional call ups featuring, but not limited to, past winners, local standouts, etc.

 Article 7.
 Disciplinary